 A Truth Initiative survey found that 93% of e-cigarette users reported that vaping negatively affected their lives because it made them feel more stressed, depressed, or anxious, while 90% of those who quit said they felt less stressed, anxious, or depressed.
 In an effort to bring this core finding to light, truth is uplifting the stories of real young people as part of its “Quitters” series.
 Each story shares the impact of nicotine addiction on real young people and their mental health, as well as details their journey to quit.
 One such story comes from Parker, a 20-year-old college student.
 Parker started using e-cigarettes in high school and recently quit with the help of This is Quitting from truth.
 He shares: “I recognized that for me, vaping doesn’t prevent anxiety—it is the cause of it.
 And since quitting, I am a more healthy person both mentally and physically.
 I think it’s really important to share my experience since I know how much it can help.”

 Connecting young people with resources is a key component of the campaign.
 This is Quitting from truth is a first-of-its-kind text message quit vaping program that is helping more than 420,000 young people on their journey to quit.
 The program is free and anonymous.
 Young people can enroll by texting “DITCHVAPE” to 88709 to get help.
-A randomized clinical trial found that This is Quitting increased quit rates among young adults aged 18-24 by nearly 40% compared to a control group.
+A randomized clinical trial found that young adults aged 18-24 who used This is Quitting had nearly 40% higher odds of quitting compared to a control.